Decays of Higgs Bosons in the Standard Model and Beyond: Appendices

 \section{Appendices}

 \theequation{\Alph{section}.\arabic{equation}}

-This section consists of five appendices.
+This section consists of six appendices.
 Appendix~\ref{app:smpara} is for a summary of the SM parameters used for the numerical estimates of the Higgs decay widths and a description of the running of the strong coupling constant and quark masses.
 Appendix~\ref{app:dsdp} is for the supersymmetric contributions to the loop-induced couplings of the Higgs boson to two gluons, two photons and $Z\gamma$.
 Appendix~\ref{app:csfcpf} is for the QCD corrections to the partial width of the Higgs-boson decay to two photons.
 We work out the relations among the parameters of the most general 2HDM in Appendix~\ref{app:2hdminput} and we apply them for deriving cubic Higgs-boson self-couplings in Appendix~\ref{app:cubicself}.
+Finally, in Appendix~\ref{app:bsmtools} we briefly introduce a few well-developed numerical packages for calculating precise SM and full BSM-dependent ELW corrections.

 \begin{appendix}